 - Identify the blue screen by locating a line containing all capital letters with underscores instead of spaces, such as the above example, BAD_POOL_HEADER.
 Write this information down.
 If you do not see anything written in all caps with underscores like this, skip this step.

-- Finally, if technical information is shown write down the file and the address.
+- Finally, if technical information is shown, write down the file and the address.

-Once you have the above information you can start troubleshooting the issue.
-Below are common blue screen errors and links to pages that contain the troubleshooting steps for each of these errors.
+Once you have the above information, you can start troubleshooting the issue.
+Below are common blue screen errors and links to pages that contain the troubleshooting steps for some of these errors.